Read Ahead Material | Cover6 Solutions Workshops

 Step 9.
 Configure the Metasploit Database

 There are additional options to fine-tune and help secure your instance of Kali Linux.
 You can find some tips by searching “Things to do after installing Kali Linux.”
-For now, it is recommended that you have the Metasploit Database up and running in Kali.
+For now, we recommend that you have the Metasploit Database up and running in Kali.
 The database will help keep all of your scans, vulnerabilities, exploits, and identified credentials/passwords in one place.

 A few services are required depending on what version of Kali you have.
 For older versions, you will need to start the PostgreSQL and Metasploit services.
 For newer versions, you will only need to start the PostgreSQL service.